What is CloudLinux?

 Should an account suffer a website-based compromise in the form of malware, viruses, etc. An isolated account will ensure that during this compromise, only that website gets affected.
 In this day and age with the varying amounts of malware and website-based exploits out there, you want that protection.

 As the product continues to grow, it can only stand to improve its offering in providing a secure and stable hosting environment.
 CloudLinux simply makes maintaining your shared server environment easier.
 Priced competitively, allowing you a little peace of mind knowing that one single user won’t disrupt your entire day.
-Check with our Billing & Sales department for more information on CloudLinux and see if your Cloud or Dedicated server is a good fit.
+Check with our Billing & Sales department for more information on CloudLinux and see if your Cloud Server or Dedicated Server is a good fit.